fabriziosalmi/secbeat/README.md

 > 🌐 **[View Full Documentation →](https://fabriziosalmi.github.io/secbeat)**

-SecBeat is a distributed security platform built in Rust that provides DDoS mitigation and Web Application Firewall capabilities.
+SecBeat is a distributed security platform built in Rust that provides Distributed Denial of Service (DDoS) mitigation and Web Application Firewall (WAF) capabilities.
 The platform implements a "smart edge, intelligent orchestrator" architecture where mitigation nodes handle traffic processing while a central orchestrator provides coordination and intelligence.

 **Current Status:** Early development (v0.1.0) - Not recommended for production use